sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

-Desired outcome could also be achieved just by editing the **ListingPage** but extracting the capacity UI parts into a separate component will simplify the **ListingPage** and make possible upstream updates from the Flex web template repo easier as there's less chances for merge conflicts.
-So, let's create a **SectionServiceHistory** component in the _src/containers/ListingPage/_ directory:
+Desired outcome could also be achieved just by editing the **ListingPage** but extracting the capacity UI parts into a separate component will simplify the **ListingPage** and make possible upstream updates from the Sharetribe web template repo easier as there's less chances for merge conflicts.
+So, let's create a **SectionServiceHistory** component in the _src/containers/ListingPage/_
+directory:

 ```shell
 └── src